Skip to content

 A FoodDrinkEurope working group featuring several SERS scientists have published a state-of-the-science paper calling for regulatory adoption of non-animal New Approach Methodologies (NAMs) and Next Generation Risk Assessment (NGRA) approaches.

-SERS experts Adam Wood, Paul Hepburn, and Ans Punt have co-authored a new FoodDrinkEurope publication (Opens in a pop-up window ) on opportunities to maximise regulatory use of New Approach Methodologies (NAMs) and Next Generation Risk Assessment (NGRA) in Food Safety Assessment.
+SERS experts Adam Wood, Paul Hepburn, and Ans Punt have co-authored a new FoodDrinkEurope publication on opportunities to maximise regulatory use of New Approach Methodologies (NAMs) and Next Generation Risk Assessment (NGRA) in Food Safety Assessment.
 This publication makes several suggestions to further develop these NAMs and to modernise regulatory requirements to enhance their use in food safety assessments.
 These could be implemented as part of the European Commission Roadmap currently being developed to phase out animal testing for chemical safety assessment and aligns with the European Food Safety Authority (EFSA) strategy to transition to NGRA approaches in the long-term.

 1. Poster of this work presented by Adam at the 2025, annual Society of Toxicology (SOT) meeting in Orlando, Florida.